oracle/cloudtestdrive/AppDev/helidon-k8s/Kubernetes/base-kubernetes/KubernetesBaseLabs.md

 If you're using JSON and want to focuse in on just one section of the data structure you can use the JSONPath printer in kubectl to do this, in this case we're going to look at the image that's used for the pod

 - Get a specific element from a configuration:
-  -  `kubectl get pod Kubernetes-dashboard-58d96f69b8-tlhgx  -n kube-system -o=jsonpath='{.spec.containers[0].image}'`
+  -  `kubectl get pod kubernetes-dashboard-58d96f69b8-tlhgx  -n kube-system -o=jsonpath='{.spec.containers[0].image}'`

 ```
-k8s.gcr.io/Kubernetes-dashboard-amd64:v1.10.1
+k8s.gcr.io/kubernetes-dashboard-amd64:v1.10.1
 ```
 This used the "path" in json of .spec.containers[0].image where the first . means the "root" of the JSON structure (subesquent . are delimiters in the way that / is a delimiter in Unix paths) the spec means the spec object (the specification) containers[0] means the first object in the containers list in the spec object and image means the attribute image in the located container.

 We can use this coupled with kubectl to identify the specific pods associated with a service, for example

 - Command :
-  -  `kubectl get service Kubernetes-dashboard -n kube-system -o=jsonpath='{.spec.selector}'`
+  -  `kubectl get service kubernetes-dashboard -n kube-system -o=jsonpath='{.spec.selector}'`

 ```
-map[app:Kubernetes-dashboard release:Kubernetes-dashboard]
+map[app:kubernetes-dashboard release:kubernetes-dashboard]
 ```
-Tells us that any thing with label app matching Kubernetes-dashboard and label release matching Kubernetes-dashboard will be part of the service
+Tells us that any thing with label app matching kubernetes-dashboard and label release matching kubernetes-dashboard will be part of the service

 - Get the list of pods providing the service:
-  -  `kubectl get pod -n kube-system --selector=app=Kubernetes-dashboard`
+  -  `kubectl get pod -n kube-system --selector=app=kubernetes-dashboard`

 ```
 NAME                                    READY   STATUS    RESTARTS   AGE
-Kubernetes-dashboard-58d96f69b8-tlhgx   1/1     Running   0          43m
+kubernetes-dashboard-58d96f69b8-tlhgx   1/1     Running   0          43m
 ```

 ### Accessing the Kubernetes dashboard

 First we're going to need create a user to access the dashboard.
-This involves creating the user, then giving it the Kubernetes-dashbaord role that helm created for us when it installed the dashbaord chart.
+This involves creating the user, then giving it the kubernetes-dashbaord role that helm created for us when it installed the dashbaord chart.

-- Go to the helidon-Kubernetes project folder, then the base-Kubernetes directory
+- Go to the helidon-kubernetes project folder, then the base-kubernetes directory
-  -  `cd  helidon-Kubernetes/base-Kubernetes`
+  -  `cd  helidon-kubernetes/base-kubernetes`
 - Create the user and role
   -  `kubectl apply -f dashboard-user.yaml`